wardymate/round-one-feb-13/README.md

 robboinstructions([3,5],[10,10]) #=> [[3,5],[4,6],[5,7],[6,8],[7,9],[8,10],[9,10],[10,10]]

 Robbo can move in any direction, including diagonally.
-The path should go through integer coordinates only.
+The path should go through integer coordinates only, and each number should increase by only 1 (or 0) each time.
 It should also account for negative coordinates, for example:

 robboinstructions([-2,-3],[1,1]) #=> [[-2,-3],[-1,-2],[0,-1],[1,0],[1,1]]